MechanicOfTheSequence/nosedocs-new/noseblog.md

 4. the mechanic or infrastructure maintenance crew

-if you know the 7 layer system, you will immediately recognise that the idea is 1-5, the implementation is 3-7 and the motivation is 2-6. this leaves the 4th layer as the one that is left over which almost everyone overlooks. it's very rare that anyone celebrates the mother for keepinvg groceries purchased or any of the other maintenance tasks that are necessary to keep things running smoothly. their job is essentially to reduce friction by maintaining infrastructure (functional conditions).
+if you know the 7 layer system, you will immediately recognise that the idea is 1-5, the implementation is 3-7 and the motivation is 2-6. this leaves the 4th layer as the one that is left over which almost everyone overlooks. it's very rare that anyone celebrates the mother for keepinvg groceries purchased or any of the other maintenance tasks that are necessary to keep things running smoothly. their job is essentially to reduce friction by maintaining infrastructure (functional conditions)[^2].

 if you think about the job of the motivator, it is the same thing. they are also trying to reduce friction. you can try very hard to push something, but if it doesn't want to go, it just makes things worse. peopple in sales will tell you that. anyone having to do telemarketing also figures this out too. the way that sales happen is when friction is reduced (when it feels like a "turn-key solution" or whatever) -- so the motivator is also the exact same thing as the mechanic. both are conditional and both reduce resistance.